This post may contain affiliate links. Please see my disclosure policy for more details.

 On the southern entrance to Newcastle Harbour lies the headland first sighted by Captain Cook in 1770, Nobbys Head.
 Once an island, Nobbys Head is now connected to the mainland by a breakwater that has, over time, accumulated sand to create the lovely white Nobbys Beach.

-Strolling along the breakwater will lead you to Nobbys Head Lighthouse, built in 1858 (grounds open every Sunday 10am-4pm), and reward you with spectacular views of the city and Pacific Ocean.
+Strolling along the breakwater will lead you to Nobbys Head Lighthouse, built in 1858 (grounds open every Sunday 10am-4pm), and reward you with spectacular views of Newcastle and the Pacific Ocean.

 3. Swim at Newcastle Ocean Baths